-Teach by explaining.
-Explain to your child the safe way you cross a street.
+Explain to your child the safe way to cross a street.
 Say: "When I cross a street, I always stop at the curb.
 I look for cars.
 I look left for any traffic coming, and then I look right for traffic coming that way.
 Then I look left again.
 When it is clear, I cross the street, and keep looking left and right."